 - Logging policies – some VPN providers log what you do online.
 Given Sri Lanka’s political climate, you don’t want to risk the government pressuring your provider for your data – so you want a service that doesn’t log your data.
 Look for “no logging” and “zero-logging”, both of which mean that your information doesn’t get stored.

-Top VPNs for Sri Lanka
+Most secure VPNs for private Internet access in Sri Lanka

 NordVPN is best known for its security features.
 These start with military-grade 256-bit AES encryption, which is so tough that no entity in the world – not even governments and research labs – can crack it with any consistency.
 Next is a unique NordVPN feature: specialty servers.
 Notable ones include the Double VPN server, which routes your data through 2 locations and 2 layers of encryption – and the Obfuscated Server, which will hide the fact you’re using a VPN from the Sri Lankan government.
 Last but not least, NordVPN has one of the best no-logging policies in the business, with no records of traffic, IP addresses, timestamps or browsing history being kept.